wasmerio/wai/README.md

   WASI.
 This project will generate Rust bindings to import WASI APIs that are described with `*.wit`.

-* Your runtime (say, Wasmtime) wants to then provide WASI functionality to guest programs.
+* Your runtime (say, Wasmer) wants to then provide WASI functionality to guest programs.
 This project will generate a Rust `trait` for you to implement for the WASI interface.